Frankenstein in popular culture: Toys and games

 In Atlus' popular Persona series, the residents of the "Velvet Room", a supernatural room that is "Between mind and matter", are named after characters from the Frankenstein series, namely Igor, Elizabeth, Margaret, Theodore, Marie, Lavenza, Caroline, and Justine.

 In 2019, Plaid Hat Games released Abomination: The Heir of Frankenstein, a board game sequel to Mary Shelley's Frankenstein; or, The Modern Prometheus, taking place 20 years after the events of the novel.
 In Abomination, the Creature lives and recruits scientists in Paris (the role of the players) to carry on the work of Victor Frankenstein, while Captain Walton seeks to stop the competition and fulfill his vow.

-Also in 2019, Steel Wool Studios released Curse of Dreadbear, a Hallowe'en-themed downloadable content pack to their virtual reality game Five Nights at Freddy's: Help Wanted.
+Also in 2019, Steel Wool Studios released Curse of Dreadbear, a Halloween-themed downloadable content pack to their virtual reality game Five Nights at Freddy's: Help Wanted.
 The eponymous Dreadbear is a Frankenstein version of series mascot Freddy Fazbear, and was initially named "Franken Freddy" during Curse of Dreadbears development.
 Dreadbear is included in merchandise and cameos in Five Nights at Freddy's: Security Breach on cardboard cutouts.

 Frankenstein's Monster appears in the horror fighting game Terrordrome 2: Reign of the Legends.
 This version of the Monster considers himself the legitimate son of Victor Frankenstein, explaining why the game calls him 'Frankenstein' instead of 'Frankenstein's Monster'.

+Valve Corporation's upcoming third person shooter Deadlock features the Creature as a playable character named "Victor".
+His appearance is inspired by the description of Frankenstein's Monster in the original novel, although it also takes cues from the Karloff/Universal version, like bolts embedded in his neck and back as well as association with lightning.

 The Creature of Dr. Frankenstein appears as the main character in the 2019 video game 'The Wanderer: Frankenstein's Creature' (Nintendo Switch, PC, iOS/Android).
 The game was co-produced by La Belle Games and Arte and is a point-and-click narrative adventure which features a story based more closely on Mary Shelley's novel than a number of modern popular culture references to Frankenstein.

 The popular Fashion-Doll line Monster High (the concept of the line being children of famous monsters attending a high school) has a character called "Frankie Stein", who is the daughter of Frankenstein's Monster and his Bride.

 The Transformers: Collaborators toyline features a Decepticon called Frankentron in its crossover with the Universal Classic Monsters.
 While his robot form resembles Frankenstein's monster, he is a retooled version of Impactor from the War for Cybertron: Siege toyline.